Kournas, Chania

-Kournas is a mountainous village of Municipality of Apokoronas, Chania, on the Greek island of Crete.
-It has a population of 500 citizens.
+Kournas is a mountainous village and a community of the Municipality of Apokoronas, Chania, on the Greek island of Crete.
+It has a population of 1,038 citizens (2021).
 It is located at 200 meters altitude and south-east of the mountain named Dafnomadara (1680 meters).

 Kournas is a fairly large village perched on a hill overlooking Lake Kournas.
 It was in the former Georgioupoli municipality, not far from the town of the same name.
 A working village which has seen less depopulation than some of its neighbours, Kournas is known for its pottery and many popular taverns.
-The taverna's seats are largely in the road - it is popular for its specialties of 'kokoretsi' (grilled offal) and 'galaktoboureko' (custard and orange tart).